FREQUENTLY ASKED QUESTIONS, ANSWERED

 I’M CONSIDERING A RAPPELLING TOUR, BUT I’M SCUBA DIVING FIRST.
 WHAT’S THE MAXIMUM ELEVATION DURING THE TOUR?

 The maximum elevation of the tour is encountered in Haiku, during the drive from Kahului to the rappelling site, and is about 750 feet above sea level.
-Once you the rappelling site, there’s no more elevation gain, as you’ll descend first, and walk back up to the beginning elevation at the end.
+Once you enter the rappelling site, there’s no more elevation gain, as you’ll descend first, and walk back up to the beginning elevation at the end.
 If you’re continuing on your own to Hana after your rappel tour, please note that you may encounter elevations of 1,000 feet above sea or higher during the drive.

 HOW MANY PEOPLE ARE IN A GROUP?